Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 And then it will say, you don't keep your word.

-Ah no, we're not we're not gonna ensure that.
+No, we're not going to ensure that.

-Like, no, because you you you screwed the last guy, so we're not going to insure you for the next guy, unless you, you know, whatever hoops you have to jump through uh to do that.
+So we're not going to ensure you for the next guy unless you, you know, whatever hoops you have to jump through to do that.

 And by the way, you know, this also works beautifully with Bitcoin.

-Most uh of these contracts are 30, 60, 90 day payments.
+Most of these contracts are 30, 60, 90 day payments.

-So that's not a so even if be even if only Bitcoin takes over uh only the B2B uh system, that's a massive economic win as a whole, and you know, Lightning Network or other things could deal with smaller ones.
+So even if only Bitcoin takes over only the B2B system, that's a massive economic win as a whole.

-So yeah, you have ways of resolving disputes where you have efficiency processes, you get rewarded for being good.
+So yeah, you have ways of resolving disputes where you have efficiency processes.

 And then the question is, of course, well, and with regards to policing, well, what if somebody does something violent?

-What if somebody, you know, rape, theft, assault, murder, that kind of stuff.
+What if somebody, you know, rape, theft, assault, murder, that kind of stuff?

 Right now, what incentive does the state have to prevent people from growing up to be criminals?

-So uh it's pretty easy to do, though.
+So it's pretty easy to do, though.

 Really?